 What does this mean?
 I took it to mean that you have a little wiggle room with your crêpe measurements, because it tastes delicious either way.
 If you use slightly more flour, your batter is going to be (no surprises here), a little bit thicker.
 Personally, I find it easier to swirl the batter around my hot crêpe pan when using slightly a thinner batter, so I prefer the recipe from the latter book.

-To make crêpes, start by mixing the ingredients together in a blender.
-If you’d rather mix it by hand, you can do that too, but I’ve found the smoothest batter comes from a blender.
+To making this French Crêpe recipe, start by whisking the ingredients together in a bowl.
 Next, stick the batter in the fridge for at least 30 minutes, or overnight, if you want to plan ahead.
 Letting the batter sit allows the flour to fully absorb the milk as well as possible.
 (My next confession– sometimes I don’t let it sit the whole 30 minutes, but don’t be like me.
 Be like Julia).

 When you’re finished, you’ll have a delicious, fragrant stack of golden French Crêpes.
 Serve them any way you want– with fruit, smeared with Nutella, or use them as wrapping for delicious savory fillings.
 As you’re getting ready to eat, make sure to say “Bon Appétit!”